Chengyuan-Zhang/IDM_Bayesian_Calibration/README.md

-## *(Update: the latest version will be uploaded in June 2023)*
+## *(Update: the stochastic simulations of the pooled and unpooled models will be updated in July 2023)*

 # Bayesian Calibration of IDM

-### This repo provides the implementation of MA-IDM and Bayesian IDM in paper ''Bayesian Calibration of Intelligent Driver Model.''
+### This repo provides the implementation of MA-IDM and Bayesian IDM in ''Bayesian Calibration of Intelligent Driver Model,'' as well as the dynamic IDM (AR+IDM) in our latest paper "Calibrating Car-following Models via Bayesian Dynamic Regression."
+(This paper will be online since July 1st.)
+Besides, the repo provides the implementation of the multi-vehicle ring-road simulations.

 <center>
   <img src="./Figs/idm_pgm.png" width="85%" />